 Dr. Hausman-Cohen originally planned to pursue a career in medical research.
 After obtaining both her Masters degree and M.D. from Harvard Medical School, she realized the importance of continuing education and evidence based medicine in delivering outstanding care.

-At Balcones Woods Family Medicine, our providers are dedicated to maintaining our knowledge base through ongoing continuing education and research.
-It is not unusual for us to use Up to Date to research the latest information relating to a disease while the patient is in the exam room.
+Our providers are dedicated to maintaining our knowledge base through ongoing continuing education and research.
+It is not unusual for us to use Up to Date to research the latest information about a disease while the patient is in the exam room.